 The Luther Burbank Student Support Center is designed to support students, families, and staff to create a community that is connected and thriving!

 We focus on the overall health, wellness, and emotional well-being of our community.
 Please visit the Student Support Center website for more information.

 The College and Career Center is located in room A-5 in the administration building.
 The center is managed by our Career & Counseling Technician:Maria Medina and her number (916)395-5110 x507058.
 Students are encouraged to visit to get more information about colleges, scholarship opportunities, and other college and career related information.

 Luther Burbank High School has partnered with multiple organizations to offer leadership classes on campus that focus on academic and social-emotional needs.
 The following videos help provide an overview; if you are interested, please speak to your counselor about signing up.

-TRIO programs are focused on serving and assisting low-income individuals, first-generation college students, and individuals with disabilities to progress through the academic pipeline all the way from middle school through college.
-LBHS partners with multiple TRIO programs, including Early Academic Outreach Program (EAOP), Educational Talent Search (ETC), among others.
+Our partnerships with UC Davis, Sac State, Los Rios and other colleges are focused on serving and assisting low-income individuals, first-generation college students, and individuals with disabilities to progress through the academic pipeline all the way from middle school through college.
+LBHS partners with multiple programs, including Early Academic Outreach Program (EAOP), Educational Talent Search (ETS), and Upward Bound, among others.